homepage hifi kits

 Introduction

 The Glasshouse Passive pre-amplifier No.1 has been a great success, which goes to show how passives always have an important role to play in hi-fi.
 The neutrality and clarity of the little box has won the hearts of many.
-Featuring the low cost Dale Vishay stepped attenuator. shortly after the launch we offred the option to use Audio Note`s amazing series fed stepped attenuator instead, adding a touch more detail and depth to the sound.
-So what next?
+Featuring the Glasshouse range of stepped attenuators - there is a variant to suit every system and price range.

 Following the numerous bulletin boards on the net, it would appear that a host of you guys have tried Music First`s passive magnetic pre-amplifier, which recently won the 2006 Hi-FI News award for the best pre-amplifier, to great effect.
 This unit features a transformer volume control, TVC, instead of the signal being attenuated through resistors, the signal is basically piped around the windings of a transformer, the transformer is tapped and switch controlled at the front.
 Simple.
 So we thought we would have a go.

 We had to source a transformer that would fit the original box and boy did we find one.
 With a few subtle changes to the original design to put the Glasshouse badge on, we now have be-spoke transformers that not only fits in the box, but are at an excellent price.
-(RRP - £150.00 a pair, exc. vat & p&p).
 Early reports suggest that the Glasshouse TVC passive is very close to the sound of the Music First magnetic pre-amplifier and may we add at a fraction of the cost.

 The First prototype featured the new transformers, supplied with solder tags, wired with our very own HGC 99.99% silver 0.5mm diameter wire.
 Each transformer has 24 solder tags, once built the kit uses 10m of wire.
 The HGC wire, sheathed in telfon, has a diameter of 1.385mm.
 If you have ever worked with teflon in a restricted area you will know that it is not exactly bend friendly, preferring to take a relaxed curved pathway.
-If you have a quick look at this PICTURE you will see that the version on the right looks a little squeezed in.
-To be honest, it was quite a hard build.
 When formulating a kit you must always think of the constructor, we had to find a more "bendy" wire.
-So I called Mirko from Mundorf, who is always singing the merrits of their 99%silver/1%gold wire, a mix that they say, is sonically superior to pure silver.
-Also, it is sleeved in PTFE with a combined diameter of 0.75mm and a lot easier to manipulate, so we ordered a 50m reel.
-Needless to say prototype No. 2 was a far easier build and sonically very similar, so problem solved.
+With this latest version of the TVC we have opted for the Jupiter awg26 copper wire in cotton sleeving, because of its ease of use and superb natural sound.

 Mechanically the kit goes together very easily as long as you have the right tools for the job and follow the recommend sequence in the instructions.
 With around 140 solder joins to be made it will take around 5 hours to complete, test and then play.